telerik/xamarin-forms-docs/nativecontrols/android/feedback/feedback-gettingstarted.md

 ---
 title: Getting Started
-page_title: RadFeedback Getting Started | Telerik UI for Android Documentation
+page_title: RadFeedback Getting Started | Telerik UI for Xamarin.Android Documentation
 description: An getting started page of RadFeedback for Android.
 This article provides the basics you need to know to be able to integrate the RadFeedback component into your Android app.
 slug: feedback-gettingstarted
 position: 1